 Below you’ll find a step-by-step guide including the type of content to include, design elements to consider, details that shouldn’t be overlooked, printing and paper choices, and other options to make your cards shine.

 When you hand someone a business card, you’re giving them a tangible, visual reminder of your photography business.
 They should be able to remember who you are and know what you do with nothing more than a glance at the card in their hand.
 More than anything else, your business card should highlight what makes you unique and how to get in touch with you.

 However, it’s often tempting to try to fit your entire life story, work history, and business model onto a tiny card.
 Just don’t.
 Remember, as with many things in life and photography, less is more.

 Share only the relevant information for that moment.
 The client should know who you are and how best to communicate with you.
 That’s it!
 There’s no need to waste space with the link to a Facebook page you never update or a blog you’ve never started.

-If you have a specialty, highlight that on your card.
-If you only shoot newborns in nature, that’s something the client should know.
-If your specialty is business headshots that aren’t stuffy and boring, share that.
+If you have a specialty, highlight that on your card: e.g. if you only shoot newborns in nature, that’s something the client should know.
+Maybe your specialty is business headshots that aren’t stuffy and boring, so you can share that.
 If you’re a seasoned photographer who has done a little bit of everything and can do anything you want, maybe just leave your title as, “photographer.”
 Less is more.

 “Only one who devotes himself to a cause with his whole strength and soul can be a true master.
 For this reason mastery demands all of a person.” – Albert Einstein